 - Depleted operating budget – Because you need to pay fines and/or a settlement, you might need to reappropriate your operating budget and make some compromises to keep your business afloat.
 For example, you might need to cancel projects, limit client services, opt for cheaper vendors, move to a smaller office, or lay off some employees.

 - Low employee morale – Since data breaches need to be disclosed publicly, your employee’s morale can take a hit.
 After all, their good name can be ruined when people find out that they work for a company involved in a data breach.
 Low morale, in turn, can demotivate employees and cause them to perform below optimal productivity levels.
 Worse, they can jump ship and leave you understaffed.

-- Departing customers – It can take one data breach incident to destroy the reputation you’ve built for years.
-If you don’t want your business to close its doors for good, you will have to find a way to regain your customer’s trust and their patronage.
+- Departing customers – It only takes one data breach to destroy the professional reputation you’ve built for years.
+If you don’t want your business to close its doors for good, you will have to find a way to regain your customer’s trust and patronage.

-“Devastating” doesn’t even begin to cover the effects of a data breach, so it’s best to prevent it than try to mitigate its damage.
-Kosh Solutions can help protect your systems so cybercriminals won’t be able to access your data.
-With our proactive team of experts and robust cybersecurity tools, you won’t need to worry about data breaches.
+“Devastating” doesn’t even begin to cover the effects of a data breach, so it’s better to prevent it rather than try to mitigate its damage.
+Kosh Solutions can help protect your systems to prevent your company’s sensitive data from being hacked.
 Contact us today to find out more.